ssanj/babyloncandle/posts/2020-06-13-contravariant-functors-are-weird.md

 contramap f . contramap g = contramap (g . f)
 ```

-If you convert the input to some Contravariant Functor by `contramap`ing with function `g` and then convert its input to some other type by `contramap`ing again with a function `f`, it's the same as composing the functions `f` and `g` (`g . f`) and then `contramap`ing once.
-Notice the order of composition is switched as opposed to when we looked at the Functor laws.
+If you convert the input to some `Contravariant Functor` by `contramap`ing with function `g` and then convert its input to some other type by `contramap`ing again with a function `f`, it's the same as composing the functions `f` and `g` (`g . f`) and then `contramap`ing once.
+Notice the order of composition is switched as opposed to when we looked at the `Functor` laws.

 ![Contravariant Functor Laws](/images/contravariant/contravariant-laws-ct.png)

 Let's take `Predicate` as an example and try out the identity law.
-The `Predicate` Contravariant Functor is defined as:
+The `Predicate` `Contravariant Functor` instance is defined as:

 ```{.haskell .scrollx}
  instance Contravariant Predicate where